PowemNet/PastPaperHub/README.md

 ## Setting up the environment

-Follow guidelines on how to set up Firebase here: https://firebase.google.com/docs/cli/ After installing the Firebase CLI; Clone the code, make a few changes, then run `firebase serve` in the project's root folder.
+Follow guidelines on how to set up Firebase here: https://firebase.google.com/docs/cli/ After installing the Firebase CLI; Clone the code, make a few changes, then run `firebase use staging` to use the test env.
-You may need to add the project to your Google firebase account. run `firebase use` then select `paper-paper-hub`.
-This is the staging environment.
 If you can't see the project in your firebase project list, contact the admin to add your account.

+Run `firebase serve` in the project's root folder to start up the server locally. (you may need sudo if you're on linux)

 Since this is shared testing and stating environment, do not make deletions from the Firebase database unless you have permission to do so.